Action principle for $\kappa$-Minkowski noncommutative $U(1)$ gauge theory from Lie-Poisson electrodynamics: Introduction

 In Sec.~\ref{review}, we introduce the main building blocks of the Lie-Poisson gauge formalism, following Ref.~\cite{our2023} and references therein.
-The most important section of this article is Sec.~\ref{action}, where we construct a local gauge-invariant classical action for \emph{any} Lie-algebra-type noncommutativity.
-In Sec.~\ref{KappaSec}, we apply our findings to the four-dimensional $\kappa$-Minkowski case and derive the Euler–Lagrange field equations.
+The most important section of this article is Sec.~\ref{action}, where we construct a local gauge-invariant classical action for \emph{any} Lie-algebra-type noncommutativity {and derive the Euler-Lagrange field equations}.
+In Sec.~\ref{KappaSec}, we apply our findings to the four-dimensional $\kappa$-Minkowski case.